nic-perez/lgbtq-map-project/README.md

 ## Why This Matters
 Most of these spaces no longer exist.
 Many closed during the AIDS crisis.
 Others were lost to gentrification, or redevelopment.
-This map is a small act of recovery — making visible what has largely been made invisible by time and circumstance.
+This map is a small act of recovery, making visible what has largely been made invisible due to time and circumstance.

 ## The Three Decades
 The 1970s were defined by the aftermath of Stonewall and the explosive growth of gay liberation organizing.
-Bars and community spaces opened in numbers that would have been unthinkable a decade earlier.
-The 1980s were shaped entirely by AIDS — spaces that had been places of joy became places of mourning, and organizations like ACT UP and GMHC emerged from community spaces to fight for survival.
-By the 1990s, the community was both depleted and radicalized, and the spaces that remained carried the weight of everyone who had passed through them.
+The 1980s were shaped entirely by AIDS, meaning that the community spaces most prominent were memorials and sites of mourning, rather than nightclubs.
+By the 1990s, the community was both depleted and radicalized, and the spaces that remained carried the weight of everyone who had passed.

 ## Data Source
 Data is drawn from the NYC LGBT Historic Sites Project